michaelgrosner/tribeca/README.md

 Feel free to run `make stop` or `make restart` anytime, and don't forget to [read the fucking manual](https://github.com/ctubio/Krypto-trading-bot/blob/master/MANUAL.md).

-Alternatively, is possible to simply run `./K.sh` (without make), but first the application need to be installed.
+Alternatively, is possible to simply run `./K.sh` (without make), but first the application needs to be installed.

 Troubleshooting: